 - Kelly, C., A., Molcho, M and Nic Gabhainn, S. (2012) The Irish Health Behaviour in School-aged children (HBSC) Study 2010 Department of Health and National University of Ireland, Galway.

-- Behaviours and Attitudes (2016) Attitudes to Health and Alcohol among Junior Certificate Students.
+- Behaviours and Attitudes (2016) Alcohol Education: Is it meeting the needs of Junior Certificate students?
 A Drinkaware commissioned report.

 - Government of Ireland Education Act.
 Dublin, The Stationery Office, 1998.